 Because it is a simple multiple choice test, many people have recreated Simon Baron-Cohen's original test and put it online with web interfaces that will calculate (and even interpret) the test results.
 One of the more reliable sources was a WIRED Magazine article written in December of 2001.
 Aside from being a respected publication, it also gives the option of printing, emailing, or faxing the test off the site.

 An example of the test being re-purposed by an individual, the Pie Palace, a Canadian website, has created an online version of the test that seems identical to the test printed in another publication - the Globe and Mail, a Canadian newspaper.
 Many other versions of the test (such as the OK Cupid one listed above) also exist on the web.

 Other psychologists caution putting too much stock into even Baron-Cohen's test.
 Because there is a lot of research being done on all autism spectrum disorders, new discoveries and treatments are happening all the time, and even the DSM IV, a volume of diagnoses used by medical practitioners and insurance companies alike, has not been updated since 1994.
 Sometimes what someone thinks might be Aspergers Syndrome is simply shyness, phobia, or some other mood disorder such as Attention Deficit Disorder or Obsessive Compulsive Disorder.

-As long as they aren't taken to be more than a simple mental exercise to get someone thinking about their behaviors, these tests can be a great way to continue to spread people's awareness of Asperger Syndrome.
+As long as they aren't taken to be more than a simple mental exercise to make people think about their behaviors, these tests can be a great way to spread awareness of Asperger Syndrome.